mdn/content/files/en-us/web/api/pageswapevent/index.md

 The **`PageSwapEvent`** event object is made available inside handler functions for the {{domxref("Window.pageswap_event", "pageswap")}} event.

-During a cross-document navigation, it allows you to manipulate the related [view transition](/en-US/docs/Web/API/View_Transitions_API) (providing access to the relevant {{domxref("ViewTransition")}} object) from the document being navigated _from_, if a view transition was triggered by the navigation.
+The pageswap event is fired when you navigate across documents, when the previous document is about to unload.
+During a cross-document navigation, the `PageSwapEvent`\*\* event object allows you to manipulate the related [view transition](/en-US/docs/Web/API/View_Transitions_API) (providing access to the relevant {{domxref("ViewTransition")}} object) from the document being navigated _from_, if a view transition was triggered by the navigation.
 It also provides access to information on the navigation type and current and destination documents.

 ## Constructor